Busflow Docs

 NOTE

-Concept: A dedicated portal for Anmietverkehr (charter trips) where collaboration happens synchronously between the operator and the group leader (e.g., a Vereinsvorstand or school teacher).
+Concept: A dedicated portal for Anmietverkehr (charter trips) enabling synchronous collaboration between the operator and the group leader (e.g., a Vereinsvorstand or school teacher).

 • Shared Route Planning: The dispatcher and group leader jointly define and adjust BoardingPoints and stopovers on a live interactive map.